 The BS Computer Engineering program is jointly administered by the Electrical and Computer Engineering (ECE) and the Computer Science and Engineering (CSE) Departments.
-Effective FA13, the CE major is impacted for entering freshmen at the ECE Department.
+Effective FA14, the CE major is capped for entering freshmen at the ECE Department.
 Please click here for more information regarding the impacted major status.

 The computer engineering lower division requirements are designed to provide a strong foundation in mathematics, physics, electrical engineering, programming methodology and skills, and computer organization.
 Upper division core courses deal with the theory and design of algorithms, hardware, and software as well as electronic systems.
 The program encompasses the study of hardware design, data storage, computer architecture, assembly languages, and the design of computers for engineering, information retrieval, and scientific research.
 Many graduates in this degree program go on to graduate school or choose careers that involve the design of computer hardware and software systems in diverse areas such as: computer graphics, computer-aided design, multimedia systems, databases, parallel computation, distributed computation, artificial intelligence, optical computing, very-large-scale-integration design, and fabrication.

 Students should have sufficient background in high school mathematics so that they can take calculus in their first quarter.
 Courses in high school physics and computer programming, although helpful, are not required for admission to the program.